No. 2 Michigan stays unbeaten, beats No. 21 Indiana 74-63

 BIG PICTURE

+Indiana will have more depth when center De’Ron Davis, who warmed up Sunday, and guard Rob Phinisee return from injuries.

-Michigan: The Wolverines usually play just two players off the bench, but Johns may have earned more playing time.
-He had to play because center Jon Teske and his backup, Austin Davis, were in foul trouble while trying to defend Morgan.
+Michigan: The Wolverines usually play just two players off the bench and one of the regular reserves, Isaiah Livers, missed a second straight game with a back injury.
+Johns may have earned more playing time.
+He had to play because Livers was out and center Jon Teske and his backup, Austin Davis, were in foul trouble while trying to defend Morgan.
 Johns made the most of the opportunity with season highs in points, rebounds and minutes (13) and hurt the Hoosiers’ comeback hopes.

+“There’s an argument for him to be the first big man off the bench after the way he played,” Beilein said.

 UP NEXT